-Through its history and its activities, the LHFA is positioned as one of the leading laboratories in the chemistry of the heteroelements at the national and international level.
+Through its history and its activities, the Fundamental and Applied Heterochemistry Laboratory is positioned as one of the leading laboratories in the chemistry of heteroelements at national and international level.
 Its core business is the synthesis and study of original molecules, highly reactive species.
-This axis represents a common denominator of the activities of the different teams and gives a good thematic coherence to the laboratory.
-However, the developed research themes go beyond study highly reactive species derived from the p-block elements.
+This transversal axis represents a common denominator of the activities of the different teams and gives good thematic coherence to the laboratory.
+However, the research themes developed are not limited to the study of highly reactive species derived from elements of the p block.

-Thus, activity and expertise of the LHFA have been greatly enriched and important projects related to the chemistry of the heteroelements were gradually initiated.
-In particular may be reported significant contributions in coordination chemistry and Organometallic chemistry, in the field of nanoparticles (in base metals or heteroelements), in the chemistry of polymers.
-Interest increasingly harder for Catalysis also grew, as well for the fine chemicals for the controlled polymer synthesis.
+Thus, the activity and expertise of the LHFA have been greatly enriched and major projects, related to the chemistry of heteroelements, have been gradually initiated.
+In particular, we can point out important contributions in coordination chemistry and organometallic chemistry, in the field of nanoparticles (based on metals and/or heteroelements), in the chemistry of polymers.
+An increasingly strong interest in catalysis has also developed, both for fine chemistry and for the controlled synthesis of polymers.